eyaler/alt-reality-cam/README.md

 3) arc.py

-Or try our twitter bot by uploading an image and tagging [@altrealitycam](https://twitter.com/altrealitycam). use #zero for no manipulation, or one of #gender #war #money #love #fear if you feel adventerous.
+Or try our twitter bot by uploading an image and tagging [@altrealitycam](https://twitter.com/altrealitycam). use #zero for no manipulation, or one of #gender #war #money #love #fear if you feel adventurous.